stablekernel/aqueduct/source/docs/tut/getting-started.md

     {'id': 15, 'name': 'Magneta'},
   ];

-  @Bind.get()
+  @Operation.get()
   Future<Response> getAllHeroes() async {
     return new Response.ok(heroes);
   }
 }
 ```

-This code declares a new class named `HeroesController`.
-Its `getAllHeroes()` method is called an *operation method*.
-An operation method handles an operation by creating an HTTP response.
-For a method to be an operation method, it must meet the following criteria:
+This code declares a `RESTController` subclass named `HeroesController`.
+A `RESTController` can handle an incoming HTTP request and create a response.
+It does this by calling its *operation methods*.
+An operation method is an instance method of a `RESTController` that creates a `Response` object.
+A `RESTController` can have many operation methods and a different one will be called depending on the contents of the request.

-- It is an instance method declared in an `RESTController` subclass.
-- It returns a `Future<Response>`.
-- It has an annotation that indicates the HTTP method it handles, e.g. `@Bind.get()`, `@Bind.post()`.

-Our `getAllHeroes()` method handles `GET` requests; this is determined by the `@Bind.get()` annotation.
-(If the annotation were, say, `@Bind.post()`, this method would handle `POST` requests.)
-It will return a 200 OK response with a JSON encoded list of heroes.
+`HeroesController` has one operation method: `getAllHeroes()`.
+Like all operation methods, it has an `Operation` annotation and returns a `Future<Response>`.
+This operation method will only be called if the incoming request method is `GET`; the named constructor `Operation.get()` annotation tells us that.
+When this method is called, a 200 OK response with a JSON encoded list of heroes.

-Therefore, we've declared that a `HeroesController` will respond to `GET` requests by calling `getAllHeroes()`, but we haven't written code that indicates this should happen when the path is `/heroes`.
-In other words, we've only defined half of our `GET /heroes` operation.
-To complete the operation, we have to learn a bit about the general structure of an Aqueduct application.
+Our `HeroesController` won't do anything by itself; something has to send it a request.
+To do that, we need to understand a bit about the general structure of an Aqueduct application.

 ### Aqueduct Controllers

-In Aqueduct, objects called *controllers* act on a request.
-For example, `HeroesController` acts by sending a 200 OK response if the request method is `GET`.
-Controllers can do more than just create a response; one might do something to verify the request is valid in some way, the other might add a header just before sending the response.
-Controllers are linked together to form a series of steps that a request goes through.
+In Aqueduct, objects called *controllers* handle a request.
+For example, `HeroesController` handles a `GET` request by sending a 200 OK response.
+Controllers can do more than just send a response; one might make sure the request is valid and another might associate an authenticated user with the request.
+Controllers of all kinds are linked together to form a series of steps that a request goes through.

 Each controller can do one of two things: